dinhtrung/smpptools/pkg/smpptools/openapi/docs/SmscSessionResourceApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiSendSMSonSMSCsessionUsingPOSTRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiSendSMSonSmscSessionUsingPOSTRequest struct via the builder pattern

 Name | Type | Description  | Notes